jerinphilip/lemonade/README.md

 ```

-It is expected that pybindings will be merged into bergamot-translator
+Wishful thinking for pybindings is to be merged into bergamot-translator when
-eventually when mature.
+mature.

 #### Python bindings on macOS

 Assuming you have Qt installed through the official Qt distribution, it would
 be something this, where you might need to change the path to your version of
 Qt.